 Certain HSBC credit cards come with complimentary travel insurance.
 To enjoy this benefit, simply charge your travel expenses (such as air tickets and hotel bookings) to your HSBC credit card to qualify for the free insurance coverage.
 To activate your card, follow the instructions provided by your bank.

-HSBC offers a wide range of bank-wide credit range promotions, including discounts and deals on petrol, dining, shopping, travel and leisure.
+HSBC offers a wide range of bank-wide credit card promotions, including discounts and deals on petrol, dining, shopping, travel and leisure.
 These could include earning rewards and redeeming discounts and rebates on Shell and Caltex petrol.

 If you want a prestigious card with valuable benefits you should consider the HSBC Visa Infinite Credit Card.
 This card offers complimentary travel-centric extras and a range of dining and lifestyle benefits.